OCA/website/website_wow/README.rst

 Provides animations for your Odoo website using WowJS, which is powered by *animate.css*.

-This is created as a replacement to Odoo's *website_animate* module, which uses proprietary animations build by Odoo for Odoo.
+This is created as a replacement to Odoo's *website_animate* module, which uses proprietary animations built by Odoo for Odoo.
 Animate.css is a more widely used framework that is more efficient, better maintained, and contains significantly more animations.

 Usage